gbmhunter/blog/content/programming/virtual-machines-and-containers/virtual-box/index.md

 A long-standing bug with Oracles VirtualBox and the popular Linux text editor, Gedit (or any other text editor, for that matter), is the "File Busy" error that you get when trying to save a file across a mounted, shared folder from within Linux system running Gedit (e.g. saving into a Windows-hosted folder).

-{{< img src="gedit-save-to-shared-virtual-box-folder-text-file-busy-error.png" caption="The workaround, to enable the 'Save Backup Copy' option in the preferences, and hit the save button twice."  width="800px" >}}
+{{% figure src="gedit-save-to-shared-virtual-box-folder-text-file-busy-error.png" caption="The workaround, to enable the 'Save Backup Copy' option in the preferences, and hit the save button twice."  width="800px" %}}

 The problem comes from shared folders which are mounted using the command: